What is perceived value?

 How perceived value applies to product packaging

 We’re all customers and consumers of a variety of products and businesses.
 And the truth is, most of us have no idea of the actual cost of a product we buy.
-Just like the buffet example above, product packaging can influence the perceived value we believe we’re getting from a product.
+Just like the buffet example above, product packaging can influence the perceived value we believe we’re getting from a product, such as the Bangkok Tea packaging.
 So how can you improve the perceived value of your product with packaging?
 Here’s 4 packaging features you can apply.

 ● Glass bottles/containers – people tend to believe glass packaging is reserved for more expensive products.
-So consider using a glass bottle instead of aluminum can, or use a glass container instead of a plastic bag.
+So consider using a glass bottle instead of aluminum can, as we did for JDE Iced-coffee product – look at the picture below – or use a glass container instead of a plastic bag.

 ● Colors – in Thailand, the color purple is often associated with premium products.
 So if you’re based here, consider using purple in your packaging.
 For those outside of Thailand, we recommend using silver, black, white and gold colors to increase the value of your product.